webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

 ## 2.1 Relational model

 - **database model**
-  - A database model is a conceptual framework for database systems, with three parts:\n - **Data structures** that prescribe how data is organized.\n - **Operations** that manipulate data structures.\n - **Rules** that govern valid data.
+  - A database model is a conceptual framework for database systems, with three parts:
+    - **Data structures** that prescribe how data is organized.
+      - data structures form the backbone of efficient and organized information storage.
+      - Each database model relies on specific structures to represent entities, attributes, and relationships, ensuring data integrity and facilitating smooth retrieval and manipulation.
+      - e.g. relational model: primary key, foreign key, data types(INT, STRING...), indexes.
+    - **Operations** that manipulate data structures.
+    - **Rules** that govern valid data.
 - **relational model**
-  - The relational model is a database model based on a tabular data structure.
+  - The relational model is a database model based on a **tabular data structure**.
 The model was published in 1970 by E. F. Codd of IBM and released in commercial products around 1980.
-The data structure, operations, and rules are standardized in SQL, the universal query language of relational databases.
+The data structure, operations, and rules are standardized in **SQL**, the **universal query language of relational databases**.
 - **big data**
   - The rise of the internet in the 1990s generated big data, characterized by unprecedented data volumes and rapidly changing data structures.
 - **set**
-  - A set is an unordered collection of elements enclosed in braces.
+  - A set is an **unordered** collection of elements enclosed in braces.
+  - e.g. {a, b, c} and {c, b, a} are the same, since sets are **not** ordered.
 - **tuple**
-  - A tuple is an ordered collection of elements enclosed in parentheses.
+  - A tuple is an **ordered** collection of elements enclosed in parentheses.
+  - e.g. (a, b, c) and (c, b, a) are different, since tuples are ordered.
 - **table**
-  - A table has a name, a fixed tuple of columns, and a varying set of rows.
+  - A table has a name, a fixed **tuple of columns**, and a varying **set of rows**.
+  - all these are the same: **Table, File, Relation**.
 - **column**
   - A column has a name and a data type.
+  - all these are the same: **Column, Field, Attribute**
 - **row**
   - A row is an unnamed tuple of values.
 Each value corresponds to a column and belongs to the column's data type.
+  - since rows are a set, rows have no inherit order.
+  - all these are the same: **Row, Record, Tuple**
 - **data type**
   - A data type is a named set of values, from which column values are drawn.
 - **relational algebra**
   - These operations are collectively called relational algebra and are the theoretical foundation of the SQL language.
 - **Relational rules**
+  - Rules are logical constraints that ensure data is valid.
   - Relational rules are part of the relational model and govern data in every relational database.
 - **Business rules**
+  - Rules are logical constraints that ensure data is valid.
   - Business rules are based on business policy and specific to a particular database.
+  - e.g. All rows of the 'Employee' table must have a valid entry in the 'DepartCode' column.
 - **constraints**
   - Relational rules are implemented as SQL constraints and enforced by the database system.